 You may be weight bearing as tolerated.
-Crutches are usually not necessary, but they may be provided to assist your operative leg if you cannot comfortably support your weight.
-If using only one crutch (or a cane), it should be held on the opposite arm and should move at the same time as the operative leg.

-Avoid heavy lifting, running, climbing, squatting, or any high-impact activities.
-Please use pain as your guide; any activity that causes severe pain should be avoided.
+Use crutches until you can walk comfortably.
+If you prefer, you can transition to a can or single crutch; it should be held opposite the operative side, and it should move at the same time as the operative leg.
+Avoid heavy lifting, running, pivoting, climbing, squatting, or any high-impact activities.
+Please use pain as your guide; avoid any activity that causes severe pain.